JakoCrafter/cuneiformatic/README.md

 # cuneiformatic
 Turns a unicode text into a Babylonian cuneiform number using Python and Latex.

-These pieces of code were made for the artwork 'Spijkerkunde' (English: 'Cuneiformatic') for the BANG! festival in Leuven during 2021.
+These pieces of code were made for the artwork 'Spijkerkunde' (English: 'Cuneiformatic') by Jakob Heirwegh and Seppe Lesschaeve for the BANG! festival in Leuven during 2021.

 It allows to turn unicode text inside the peano.txt file into Latex-commands.
 These commands can later be added to a Latex file as is demonstrated in cuneiform.tex.